Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Automation/Telegram Bot.md

 Free on all license tiers.

 :::warning Community feature - not recommended for Enterprise use The Telegram bot integration is a **community-built feature** in **beta**.
-It is not built, tested, or supported by Stirling Tools and is not covered by the Server / Enterprise support SLA. **We do not recommend it for Enterprise or production-critical deployments.** Raise issues on GitHub or in the community Discord.
+It is not built, tested, or supported by Stirling Tools and is not covered by the Team / Enterprise support SLA. **We do not recommend it for Enterprise or production-critical deployments.** Raise issues on GitHub or in the community Discord.
 Behaviour and config keys may change in future releases.
 :::

 ---